 During the site inspection, a number of environmental weeds were identified at Oak Beach, one of which is the coconut palm.
 According to the most recent audit, there are approximately 360 coconut palm specimens on Oak Beach (DSC 2015).
-The environmental weeds identified at Oak Beach are summarised in Table 5.
+Coconut palms will continue to be managed by the Coconut Management Plan (DSC 2015).
+Other environmental weeds identified at Oak Beach are summarised in Table 5.
 Environment weeds pose a threat to the biodiversity of a habitat and can kill native vegetation, establishing a monoculture.